 Golden Stool of the Asante

 The Golden Stool of the Asante is the throne of the ruler of the Asante kingdom and the ultimate symbol of power in Asante society.
-As legend has it, a high-priest late in the seventeenth-century caused the stool to descend from the sky and land on the lap of Osei Tutu, the first king of the Asante Confederacy.
+As legend has it, a high-priest late in the seventeenth-century CE made the stool to descend from the sky and land on the lap of Osei Tutu, the first Asante king.
 Thrones are symbols of rulership in many societies; they allow the ruler to sit while his subjects are forced to kneel or bow.
 Yet the Golden Stool of the Asante has particular powers.
-It embodies the spirit of the Asante people — both the living, the dead and the yet to be born.
-As a sacred object it may never touch the ground and must always be placed on a blanket, and it can only be handled by the ruler himself.
+It embodies the spirit of the Asante – both the living, the dead and the yet to be born.
+As a sacred object it may never touch the ground and must always be placed on a blanket.
+It can only be handled by the ruler himself.
 On particularly solemn occasions the throne is itself seated on a throne.

 As one would expect, the Golden Stool has been the cause of conflicts and wars.
-When the English colonial governor insisted that he be allowed to sit on it, it mysteriously disappeared.
-It was later recovered and has been used in royal ceremonies after independence.
-This despite the fact that the Akan, descendants of the Asante, now constitute only one, albeit the largest, of several ethnic groups in Ghana.
-The power of the Stool is intact and no one but the current king and his closest family and advisers, know its location.
-Copies of the stool are made and used for ritual occasions.
-Tourist can even buy cheap replicas in the market of Kumasi, the Asante capital.
-It makes for a nice souvenir.
+In the year 1900, when the English governor of the newly occupied colony of the Gold Coast insisted that he be allowed to sit on it, it suddenly mysteriously disappeared.
+It was later recovered and has been used in royal ceremonies after Ghana’s independence.
+The power of the Stool is intact and no one but the current Asante king and his closest advisers know its location.
+Copies of the stool are still used on ritual occasions.
+Tourist can buy cheap replicas of the stool in the market of Kumasi, the Asante capital.

 History of the World in 100 Objects: “Akan drum”